openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 ![](../img/DEVELOPMENT_FLOW_V3_crunch.svg)

-To understand which development optimization tool you need, refer to the diagram:
+Below diagram was prepared to help you undertstand, which development optimization tool you need to use:

+![](../img/WHAT_TO_USE.svg)

-Post-training methods are limited in terms of achievable accuracy and for challenging use cases accuracy might degrade.
-In this case, training-time optimization with NNCF is an option.
+Post-training methods are limited in terms of achievable accuracy.
+For challenging use cases accuracy might degrade.
+In that case, training-time optimization with NNCF is an option.

 Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
 No changes to the code are required.

-![](../img/WHAT_TO_USE.svg)

-If you are not familiar with model optimization methods, we recommend starting from [post-training methods](@ref pot_introduction).
+If you are not familiar with model optimization methods, it is recommended to start with [post-training methods](@ref pot_introduction).

 ## See also
 - [Deployment optimization](./dldt_deployment_optimization_guide.md)